missybarringer/liri-node-app/README.md

    * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

-   * You'll use the `axios` package to retrieve data from the OMDB API.
+   * Use the `axios` package to retrieve data from the OMDB API.

 4. `node liri.js do-what-it-says`